Home Senior Products 5 Great Garden Seats for Easier Gardening

 A garden seat does this in three ways.

-1 – A garden seat keeps you from having to get on your knees.
 If there isn’t a lot of cushioning behind one’s kneecap to begin with, putting pressure against one’s knee can be very uncomfortable.
 It’s technically just pushing a disc-shaped bone (the kneecap) into the exposed bone of the knee joint.

 The more one can avoid doing that, the better.
 If one is planting a row of carrot seeds, though, it’s virtually impossible to do so without getting close to the ground.
 A garden seat allows one to do this while keeping pressure off the knees, and on the butt instead.

 2 – Garden seats help diminish pain as they reduce the need to get down and up while tending plants.
-This movement can be very painful to perform through a full range of motion for somebody with joint limitations/chronic pain.

 Garden seats help by making it so the range of motion needed to get to a standing position is diminished.
 Picture the difference between trying to get out of a low sofa versus getting off a bar stool.
-If one struggles with chronic knee pain, getting off the barstool is going to be much less painful of an experience.
+If one struggles with chronic knee pain, getting off the barstool is going to be a much less painful experience.

 Why?

-3 – Garden seats can help somebody with joint limitations by making weight-bearing movements easier.
 Sarcopenia (severe muscle loss) is very common as one ages, and it can make it difficult to perform daily tasks of life (e.g., getting up off the ground).

 5 Garden Seats to Consider